CCantale/42finder/README.md

 //////////////////////////////////////////////////////////

-To use it, just put the executable in the folder and run
+To use the script, just put the executable in the folder and run

 ./find word PATTERN